jenkinsci/ghprb-plugin/README.md

 ### Installation:

 * Create a github 'bot' user for commenting in pull requests
-* then add the bot as a collaborator for your repository.
+* then add the bot as a collaborator for your repository (if you are using organizations, set the Push & Pull rights for the bot).

 * Install the plugin.
 * Go to ``Manage Jenkins`` -> ``Configure System`` -> ``Github pull requests builder`` section.